 International investments carry additional risks, which include differences in financial reporting standards, currency exchange rates, political risks unique to a specific country, foreign taxes and regulations, and the potential for illiquid markets.
 These factors may result in greater share price volatility.

-The Hang Seng Index is a benchmark index for the blue-chip stocks traded on the Hong Kong stock exchange.
+The Hang Seng Index is a benchmark index for the blue-chip stocks traded on the Hong Kong Stock Exchange.
 The KOSPI is an index of all stocks traded on the Korean Stock Exchange.
 The Nikkei 225 is a stock market index for the Tokyo Stock Exchange.
-The SENSEX is a stock market index of 30 companies listed on Bombay Stock Exchange.
+The SENSEX is a stock market index of 30 companies listed on the Bombay Stock Exchange.
 The Jakarta Composite Index is an index of all stocks that are traded on the Indonesia Stock Exchange.
-The Bovespa Index tracks 50 stocks traded on the Sao Paulo Stock, Mercantile & Futures Exchange.
-The IPC index measure of companies listed on the Mexican Stock Exchange.
+The Bovespa Index tracks 50 stocks traded on the Sao Paulo Stock, Mercantile, & Futures Exchange.
+The IPC Index measures the companies listed on the Mexican Stock Exchange.
 The MERVAL tracks the performance of large companies based in Argentina.
-The ASX 200 index is an index of stocks listed on the Australian Securities Exchange The DAX is a market index consisting of the 30 German companies trading on the Frankfurt Stock Exchange.
-The CAC 40 is a benchmark for the 40 most significant companies on the French stock market index.
+The ASX 200 Index is an index of stocks listed on the Australian Securities Exchange.
+The DAX is a market index consisting of the 30 German companies trading on the Frankfurt Stock Exchange.
+The CAC 40 is a benchmark for the 40 most significant companies on the French Stock Market Exchange.
 The Dow Jones Russia Index measures the performance of leading Russian Global Depositary Receipts (GDRs) that trade on the London Stock Exchange.
 The FTSE 100 Index is an index of the 100 companies with the highest market capitalization listed on the London Stock Exchange.